CiscoSecurity/gta-03-api-use-cases/README.md

 print(get_all_alerts())
 ```

-> This script improved by direct usage of SecureX credential is available in the `get_all_alerts.py` file.
+> More complete version of this script is available in the `get_all_alerts.py` file.

 ## Synchronizing external SIEM

-In addition to `Alerts`, Global Threat Alerts API also offers more granular information like `ThreatDetections` or `Events`.
+In addition to `Alerts`, global threat alerts API also offers more granular information like `ThreatDetections` or `Events`.

 > Learn more about `ThreatDetection` and `Event` in
 >[Global Threat Alerts Documentation](https://www.cisco.com/c/en/us/td/docs/security/cognitive/cognitive-intelligence-user-guide/m_dashboard.html)